Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Principled architecture

 \subsubsection{Recurrence}

-By inspecting \eqref{eqn.NN1def1}--\eqref{eqn.NN1def2}, we observe that the input data $\Lambda$ is inserted multiplicatively into the network at every layer, so that each computed intermediate output $h_{\ell}$ depends both on $\Lambda$ and previous intermediate outputs $h_{\ell-1}, h_{\ell-2}, \ldots$ in an identical fashion for each $\ell$.
-In Section~\ref{sec.IP} we present the relationship between this network and boundary control.
+By inspecting \eqref{eqn.NN1def1}--\eqref{eqn.NN1def2}, we observe that the input data $\Lambdamap$ is inserted multiplicatively into the network at every layer, so that each computed intermediate output $h_{\ell}$ depends both on $\Lambdamap$ and previous intermediate outputs $h_{\ell-1}, h_{\ell-2}, \ldots$ in an identical fashion for each $\ell$.
 In the finite-dimensional setting, such expansions can be viewed as matrix polynomials, and each layer can be thought of as performing another stage of an iteration in which the degree of the polynomial is raised through multiplication by the matrix variable.
 Thus the neural network learns nonlinear perturbations of this process at each iteration.
-A similar technique in the linear setting (where a vector, rather than a matrix, forms the input data) is learned ISTA \cite{gregor2010}, in which each iteration of the iterative shrinkage algorithm \cite{Daubechies2004} is replaced with a nonlinear perturbation via a neural network.

-Just as in the case of ISTA, there may be a reason to expect that every iteration not only has the same structure, but is in fact identical.
+There may be a reason to expect that every iteration not only has the same structure, but is in fact identical.
 For example, this holds true for nonlinear operator functions given by a truncated Neumann series.
-Thus, operator recurrent networks can also be interpreted as the unrolling of an iterative nonlinear process, where the recurrence refers to the fact that the output of each layer is fed back into another layer that may in fact have the same weights.
+Thus, operator recurrent networks can also be interpreted as the unrolling of an iterative nonlinear process, where the recurrence refers to the fact that the output of each layer is fed back into another layer that may have the same weights.